 To Make the Cannoli Cream:

-- Add all ingredients to a large bowl and use a handheld electric mixer to beat until well-combined, smooth, and creamy.
-Alternatively, you can beat everything together using a stand mixer.
+- Add all ingredients (except the chocolate chips) to a large bowl and use a handheld electric mixer to beat until well-combined, smooth, and creamy.
 If the cannoli filling is too thick, add a splash more cream; if it’s too runny, add a little more powdered sugar.

 - If you’re using this as dip, stir in all but 1 tablespoon of the chocolate chips, reserving them for the top.
 If you’re using this as filling for cannoli shells, stir in all the chocolate chips.